 The term "know-how" generally refers to the body of professional knowledge that is acquired by persons engaging in a specific activity and that is distinctive of that activity.
 This knowledge is usually a combination of factual information concerning the activity and the experience gained in its exercise.
 Depending on the nature of the activity, the know-how may be technical or commercial.
-What is required for a body of knowledge to qualify as know-how will vary from field of activity to field of activity and from country to country, although a growing consensus may be seen in the adoption of similar definitions at supra-national and international level.
-This is a recent development.
+What is required for a body of knowledge to qualify as know-how will vary from field of activity to field of activity and from country to country, although a growing consensus may be seen in the adoption of similar definitions at supra-national and international level.1 This is a recent development.
 Traditionally, the protection of know-how was not regulated legislatively and its protection was, and to a great extent still is, entrusted to the terms of the agreement between the owner of the know-how and the person that is being granted the right to use it.
 Know-how is therefore a special proprietary right which, contrary to what is the case with patents, trademarks and copyright, cannot be protected against the world at large.
 It is perhaps not surprising, considering the nature of know-how, that there are no public registers in which rights of ownership to know-how may be recorded or from which they may be ascertained.
-Notwithstanding this lack of legislative regulation and protection, know-how is normally included among the intellectual property rights.
+Notwithstanding this lack of legislative regulation and protection, know-how is normally included among the intellectual property rights.2 up over the years, in its activity as entrepreneur and above all as franchisor, that, together with its other intellectual property assets, is distinctive of its franchise system and that will give all the members of the network an advantage over their competitors.
+The communication of this know-how, together with the granting of the necessary intellectual and industrial property licences, will form the basis upon which the members of the network conduct their business.
+That they do so in a uniform manner is ensured by the supervisory functions of the franchisor and, in the case of master franchising, of the sub-franchisor.